osemaoje/osemaoje_portfolio/README.md

 bash
 Copy
 git clone https://github.com/osemaoje/osemaoje_portfolio.git
-Dependencies:

-Bootstrap 5: You're using Bootstrap 5 for styling and layout.
+This will create a local copy of the project on your machine.

+2. Include Necessary Dependencies
+The project relies on several external libraries for its functionality and styling:

+Bootstrap 5: Provides the grid system, layout utilities, and pre-built components.

 jQuery: Required for specific Bootstrap components.

-Bootstrap Icons: For icons used throughout the website.
+Bootstrap Icons: Used for icons across the site.

-AOS (Animate On Scroll): For animations when elements scroll into view.
+AOS (Animate On Scroll): For scroll-triggered animations.

-AOS Animation Library:
+3. AOS Animation Library Setup
+To use the AOS animation library, follow these steps:

+a) Include the AOS Stylesheet
-You need to include the AOS CSS and AOS JS libraries for scroll-triggered animations.
-Add the following in your HTML file:
+Add the following link to the <head> section of your HTML file:

-In the <head> section:

 html
 Copy
 <link rel="stylesheet" href="https://unpkg.com/aos@next/dist/aos.css" />
+b) Include the AOS Script
-Before the closing </body> tag:
+Add this script just before the closing </body> tag:

 html
 Copy